apache/spark/docs/running-on-yarn.md

 ## Using the Spark History Server to replace the Spark Web UI

-It is possible to use the Spark History Server application page as the tracking URL for running applications in scenarios where it may be desired to disable the built-in application UI.
-Two steps need to be taken for this to work:
+It is possible to use the Spark History Server application page as the tracking URL for running applications when the application UI is disabled.
+This may be desirable on secure clusters, or to reduce the memory usage of the Spark driver.
+To set up tracking through the Spark History Server, do the following:

 - On the application side, set <code>spark.yarn.historyServer.allowTracking=true</code> in Spark's configuration.
 This will tell Spark to use the history server's URL as the tracking URL if